steren/wordpress-to-html/README.md

 2. Load the config with `source ./config`

-3. Run `./dl-wordpress.sh` to download your side
+3. Run `./dl-wordpress.sh` to download your site in a folder named `site-backup`.

-4. Run `./cleanup.sh` to generate a clean-up version of it and start a preview server.
+4. Run `./cleanup.sh` to generate a clean-up version of it in a folder named `site` and start a preview server.

-Your site is now in the `site` folder.

-Open index.html and manually remove the `<li>` that do not point to articles but to full page gallery images.
+5. Open index.html and manually remove the `<li>` that do not point to articles but to full page gallery images.

-Feel free to edit the HTML templates (Edit `template-header.html` for articles and `template-index-header.html` for the index page).
+6. Feel free to edit the HTML templates (Edit `template-header.html` for articles and `template-index-header.html` for the index page).
 After doing so, re-run step 4. above.
 Notably, if you want a image grid layout for your index page, replace `<ol class="pages">` with `<ol class="pages grid">` in `template-index-header.html` and enable

 Customze your articles style in `style.css` and the index style in the `<style>` tag of `template-index-header.html`.